mvolkmann/blog/src/d3/00-article.md

 This is a common D3 pattern referred to as the "general update pattern".
 It can be simplified in a couple of ways.

-The first simplification is the use the `merge` method.
+The first simplification is to use the `merge` method.
 This is called after appending elements to the enter sub-selection.
 It creates a new selection by combining elements in the selection on which it is called (the enter sub-selection in this case) with the selection passed to it (the update sub-selection in this case).
-The call that follow this operates on this new selection.
+The call that follows this operates on the new selection.
 This approach allows us to replace the
 "Update" and "Create" sections above with the following: